GeoLabs/zoo-workshop-ogc-125-member-meeting/README.md

 ![Image: OpenID Connect settings](keycloack_client_urls.png "OpenID Connect settings")

-To conclude the setup, you should decide if you want to use external identify providers (such as GitHub), or create a user within keycloack, or both.
+To conclude the setup, you should decide if you want to use external identity providers (such as GitHub), create a user within keycloack, or both.
-In case you decide to create a user from keycloack, don't forget to set a password using the dedicated tab from the User creation form.
+If you decide to create a user from keycloack, remember to set a password using the dedicated tab from the User creation form.

 You can now edit the `osecurity` section from the `oas.cfg` file to activate the OpenIdConnect option.